WHAT IS TRAUMA?

 Children who have been exposed to traumatic situations such as witnessing domestic violence, homicide, shooting, death, assault, fire, and community violence may exhibit behaviors that look similar to Attention Deficit Hyperactivity Disorder symptoms.
 These can include decreased ability to concentrate and increased impulsivity or agitation.
 Proper assessment and treatment are necessary to best support the child in navigating his or her experience.

 Therapeutic interventions provided by Trauma Response clinicians focus on re-establishing safety, developing emotional regulation skills, identifying resources, and enhancing resiliency.
-A primary focus of our work is to help the child resolve the trauma experience by re-connecting the mind (i.e. memories of the trauma) with the body (i.e. ways the body responded or felt during and after the trauma).
+A primary focus of our work is to help the child resolve the trauma experience by reconnecting the mind with the body.
+This connects the memories of trauma with the ways the body responded during and after the trauma.
 Successful integration of the mind and body experience using integrative techniques can alleviate many traumatic stress reactions and prevent future distress.

 Children who have experienced a traumatic event within the last year are eligible to receive services through the Trauma Response program at ChildSavers at no cost to the families.
 With permission from the parent or guardian, professionals can call ChildSavers to make a referral for counseling services.